Title: Portraits of signers of the Declaration of Independence

 John Morton’s legal career commenced in 1757 and continued through 1774.
-His positions included Justice of the Peace, High Sheriff of the County of Chester, presiding Judge of the Court of General Quarters Session, Common Please of the County of Chester and Associate Judge of the Supreme Court of Pennsylvania.
+His positions included Justice of the Peace, High Sheriff of the County of Chester, presiding Judge of the Court of General Quarters Session, Common Pleas of the County of Chester, and Associate Judge of the Supreme Court of Pennsylvania.
 In 1770 John Morton’s name appears as the Justice of Orphan’s Court where he was the presiding officer until March 25, 1774.
-It would appear that John Morton’s common sense approach to legal matters bought him the necessary public respect that these positions required.
+John Morton’s common-sense approach to legal matters bought him the necessary public respect that these positions required.

-During his long tenure as a public official of Pennsylvania he was also heavily involved in St. Paul’s Episcopal Church in Chester as well as in the Swedish church.
-When John Morton died he was buried St. Paul’s Church yard.
+During his long tenure as a public official of Pennsylvania, he was also heavily involved in St. Paul’s Episcopal Church in Chester as well as in the Swedish church.
+When John Morton died, he was buried at St. Paul’s Church yard.

 Some individuals have suggested that the concluding sentence “I sincerely wish a Reconciliation, the Contest is horrid, Parents against Children, & Children against Parents, the longer the wound is left in the present state the worse it will be to heal at last” indicates a lack of support for the road leading to independence.
 However, many of the signers of the Declaration of Independence harbored the same concerns and fears, as in fact civil war did break out in many of the colonies during the Revolutionary War.

-In September 1777 after the Battle of Brandywine which the British won, Anne Morton, John Morton’s wife fled across the Delaware River with what valuables she could take to Billingsport, New Jersey.
+In September 1777, after the Battle of Brandywine which the British won, Anne Morton, John Morton’s wife, fled across the Delaware River with what valuables she could take to Billingsport, New Jersey.
 It was during this time that many of the papers that belonged to John Morton, as well as household possessions were destroyed.
-In November 18, 1782 Anne Morton filed an accounting of the losses she suffered in compliance with an act of the General Assembly.
+On November 18, 1782, Anne Morton filed an accounting of the losses she suffered in compliance with an act of the General Assembly.
 This is unfortunate because this documentary evidence could have broadened our understanding of John Morton’s private and public life.

 John Morton with his wife, Ann, had nine children: Aaron, the eldest child, Sketchley, a major in the Pennsylvania line of the Continental Line, Rebecca, John, who became a surgeon and died while a prisoner of war on the British ship, Falmouth in New York Harbor, Sarah, Lydia, Elizabeth, Mary, and Ann, whose husband, Captain John Davis fought in the Revolutionary War as an officer in the Pennsylvania line.

-On July 5, 2004 in recognition of John Morton’s role in signing the Declaration of Independence a plaque was placed at his gravesite by the Descendents of the Signers of the Declaration of Independence.
+On July 5, 2004, in recognition of John Morton’s role in signing the Declaration of Independence, a plaque was placed at his gravesite by the Descendants of the Signers of the Declaration of Independence.
 He was the first of the fifty-six signers to receive this honor.
-Many of the descendents of John Morton including the Ward and Stromberg families were in attendance as well as Grace Staller, the Plaque Committee chairperson.
+Many of the descendants of John Morton including the Ward and Stromberg families were in attendance as well as Grace Staller, the Plaque Committee chairperson.
 John Morton’s vote for independence from England helped to assure America’s future as a free and independent country.

 Richard Stromberg – 2007